 Defending Clients with Skill and Experience

-You likely feel scared and overwhelmed if you or a loved one is facing criminal charges.
+You likely feel overwhelmed if you or a loved one is facing criminal charges.
 Hiring a good lawyer is critical.
 Good lawyers are not made overnight — it takes years of experience, and a commitment to excellence, to properly defend people charged with serious crimes.

 Protecting Your Rights and Your Freedom